 - Disciplinary tactics the parents agree to use;

-- How to handle expenses like health care and dental expenses;
+- How to handle expenses like health care and dental fees;

 - How to handle the child's educational, cultural, and religious experiences;

-- Any other stipulations the parents feel are important (like whether they can disparage one another in front of the child, for example).
+- Any other stipulations the parents feel are essential (like whether they can disparage one another in front of the child, for example).

-Typically, courts approve of joint parenting plans fairly quickly.
+Typically, family law courts in FL approve joint parenting plans reasonably quickly.

-However, if you and your co-parent cannot agree on a custody arrangement, you will each need to present your own parenting plan to the court.
-The court will then examine each parenting plan and use that information to develop a parenting plan the court deems equitable for both parents and is in the best interest of the child(ren).
+However, if you and your co-parent cannot agree on a custody arrangement, you must present your parenting plan to the court in FL.
+The family law court will then examine each parenting plan and use that information to develop a parenting plan that the court deems equitable for both parents and is in the children's best interest.

-If you're navigating a child custody arrangement, having a capable custody attorney by your side is vital.
+A capable Palm Harbor child custody attorney is vital if navigating a custody arrangement.
 At K. Dean Kantaras, P.A., our Tampa child custody lawyers can help you draft a comprehensive parenting plan that increases your chances of receiving a favorable outcome in your custody case.